 Social judgment theory explains how vague and ambiguous messages can be more successful than straightforward ones because it is less likely the message will land at either end of the continuum, which is the position of people’s most substantial feelings.
-Another reason ambiguous statements may succeed is selective perception which explains that people will assimilate the message and perceive events as consistent with their attitudes or beliefs.<p>
+Another reason ambiguous statements may succeed is because of selective perception, which explains that people will assimilate the message and perceive events as consistent with their attitudes or beliefs.

 Successful messages persuade by producing favorable opinions.
 Similarly, the distraction effect tends to influence not by the message content but because a distracted mind cannot easily disagree with messages, it does not regard them.
 In this way, negative cognitions do not trigger resistance or form counterarguments.